-I. SUMMARY OF POTENTIAL IMPACTS AND MITIGATION
+7. SUMMARY OF POTENTIAL IMPACTS AND MITIGATION

-Table S-24 (found at the end of this chapter) summarizes the potential environmental impacts and proposed mitigation measures for the proposed project.
+Table S-3 on the following pages summarizes the potential environmental impacts and proposed mitigation measures for the proposed project.
 The analysis conclusions are discussed in more detail for each borough in the sections that follow.